jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

         }
     }

 The *main()* method of this microservice creates an instance of *DivisionMicroservice* and starts it running with a call to *run(String[])*, the same as with any KivaKit application.
-The *metadata()* method returns information about the service that will be included in the REST OpenAPI specification.
-The *restApplication()* factory method creates a REST application for the microservice, and the *webApplication* factory method optionally creates an Apache Wicket web application for configuring the service and viewing its status.
-Any initialization of the microservice takes place the *onInitialize()* method.
-This is usually the best place to [register components](2021-06-23-service-locator.md) used elsewhere in the application.
+The *metadata()* method returns information about the service that is included in the REST OpenAPI specification (mounted on /open-api/swagger.json).
+The *restApplication()* factory method creates a REST application for the microservice, and the *webApplication()* factory method optionally creates an Apache Wicket web application for configuring the service and viewing its status.
+Any initialization of the microservice must take place in the *onInitialize()* method.
+This is the best place to [register components](2021-06-23-service-locator.md) used throughout the application.

-When the *run(String[] arguments)* method is called, a microservice configures and starts Jetty server on the port specified by the *MicroserviceSettings* object loaded by the [*-deployment* switch](2021-09-07-deployment.md).
+When the *run(String[] arguments)* method is called, the microservice configures and starts Jetty server on the port specified by the *MicroserviceSettings* object loaded by the [*-deployment* switch](2021-09-07-deployment.md).
 However, the *-port* command line switch can be used to override this value.

-When the microservice starts, the following resources are automatically added to Jetty server:
+When the microservice starts, the following resources are available:

 | Resource Path          | Description                           |
 |------------------------|---------------------------------------|